michaelmagan/yc-sage-demo/README.md

   <img src="https://github.com/michaelmagan/hydraai/raw/main/github-hydra-ai.png" alt="Hydra AI Logo">
 </p>

-# hydra-ai RAG Demo On Top of YC Startups
+# Hydra-AI RAG Demo On Top of YC Startups

 This template utilizes Hydra AI, a powerful tool for generating React components on-the-fly at runtime using AI.
 You can register your components and let Hydra intelligently decide when to display them in your application.

+## Powered by Hydra-AI

 For more information, visit the [Hydra AI GitHub repository](https://github.com/michaelmagan/hydraai/tree/main).

 <p align="center">
   <a href="https://www.npmjs.com/package/hydra-ai"><img src="https://img.shields.io/npm/v/hydra-ai.svg" alt="npm version"></a>